-These kind of bikes are more and more popular, and I try to get pictures, or even doing a test ride when I have time.
-Check out the Bike Reviews section in the side navigation on this blog for a combined list of all the various bikes that I’ve had a chance to ride.
-Scroll down this page for links to posts on the various city bikes I’ve come across in Chicago.
+I try to snap photos, do a quick interview, or even doing a test ride when I see these bikes.
+The Bike Reviews section in the side navigation on this blog links to bikes I’ve had a chance to ride or scroll down this page some great city bikes I’ve encountered in Chicago.

 Civia is a company based in Minnesota that shares a parent brand with Surly and Salsa.
 They make gorgeous bikes and the Loring has bamboo fenders, and a low-styled bamboo basket up front.
 You can read more up on Civia’s site here.
 One of the women at a Women Who Bike Brunch road her brand -new Loring to one of our picnics – there are a couple of photos here.
 I did a quick test ride on one at a bike shop in Omaha Nebraska and wrote about it here.
 UPDATE: The latest version of this bike does not come in green any more, nor with fenders and has a slightly different look.
 These run around $1300.